kristanmhanson/mappingmobility/sample-essay/README.md

        banner="https://upload.wikimedia.org/wikipedia/commons/2/2a/1870_Hachette_Pocket_Map_of_Paris%2C_France_-_Geographicus_-_NouveauParis-hachette-1870.jpg"
        layout="vertical">

-## Digital Approaches to Study Art, Gendered Spatial Practices, and Plant Distribution Networks
+## Digital Approaches for Studying Art, Gendered Spatial Practices, and Plant Distribution Networks

 ### Tackling A Thorny Issue

-Mobility or the degree to which certain kinds of women were, or were not, able to walk freely in public is a central issue of gender history.
-It is also an especially thorny one for historians who study cultural representations of modern women city dwellers that were produced in Western Europe during the second half of the nineteenth century.
-During that period, a patriarchal ideology of separate spheres deemed it proper for genteel white women of the upper-middle classes to spend their days confined within the domestic realm and, conversely, for men to participate in and even freely roam about the public one.
+Mobility or the degree to which certain kinds of women were, or were not, able to walk freely in public is a central issue of gender history.[^1] It is also an especially thorny issue for historians who study cultural representations of modern women city dwellers that were produced in Western Europe during the second half of the nineteenth century.[^2] During that period, a patriarchal ideology of separate spheres deemed appropriate for genteel white women to spend most of their daily lives in the domestic realm and conversely, for men to participate in and even roam freely about the public one.
 <param ve-image region="1067,1543,2040,1876" manifest="https://gallica.bnf.fr/iiif/ark:/12148/btv1b84581090/manifest.json">
 {#paragraph1}

-Although present-day historians agree that that dichotomous paradigm fails to account for the varied experiences of real women and the rich meanings of their portrayals in art, literature, and culture, it nevertheless holds enduring significance for our understanding of the past.
-That is so because there are few surviving firsthand accounts of walking that were authored by women, especially those who were poor or working class, or members of marginalized groups.
-Given the scarcity of such primary sources, the digital humanities offer innovative tools for using qualitative historical data to generate new frameworks to study art that engaged with gendered spatial practices and societal beliefs about mobility.
+Present-day historians agree, however, that this dichotomous paradigm fails to account for the varied experiences of real women.[^3] Nor can it, as they maintain, account for the rich meanings of artistic, literary, or cultural engagements with gender mobility.
+Yet the separate spheres model still holds enduring significance for our understanding of the past.
+That is so in part because there are few surviving firsthand accounts of walking in the city that were authored by women, especially those who were poor or working class, or members of marginalized groups.
+Given the scarcity of such primary sources, the digital humanities can offer new approaches for using qualitative data to enrich the study of art that responds to gendered spatial practices and cultural beliefs about gender and mobility.
 <param ve-image region="1090,1437,2209,2030" manifest="https://gallica.bnf.fr/iiif/ark:/12148/btv1b8458118z/manifest.json">
 {#paragraph2}

-### Mobility in Parisian Art of the 1870s
+### Mobility in Parisian Art

-My concern here is with the gender-historical issue of mobility as it pertains to visual representations of modern women who are shown transporting bouquets, fresh cut flowers, and potted plants in Parisian urban spaces.[^1]
+My concern here is with the gender-historical issue of mobility as it pertains to late nineteenth-century visual representations of modern women who are shown with easily-transportable bouquets, fresh cut flowers, or potted plants at real Parisian sites.
 <param ve-image fit="contain"
+        label="Charles Maurand, after Marie-François Firmin-Girard, The Flower Seller, 1872, engraving, 17.3 × 24.3 cm, after a painting exhibited at the Salon of 1872" attribution="Musée Carnavalet, Histoire de Paris"
+       license="Creative Commons Zero (CCØ)"
        url="https://www.parismuseescollections.paris.fr/sites/default/files/styles/pm_diaporama_zoom/public/atoms/images/CAR/aze_carg034866_001.jpg?itok=qN2G-iUj">
        {#paragraph3}

-The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
-In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
+This painting of an itinerant flower seller who markets a bouquet to a pedestrian-shopper and her lady’s maid, for example, raises vital questions about the gender-historical issue of mobility.
+To what degree did actual women participate in supplying and distributing real plants in 1870s Paris?
+Where did they do so, and what social, cultural, and economic conditions shaped their experiences?
+How did artists depict women practitioners of horticulture and the sites where they marketed, bought, transported, and displayed such plants?
+What cultural beliefs do their images convey about women who moved plants?
+What types of plants do they represent and what meanings does that horticultural imagery hold?
+And lastly, what possibilities do the digital humanities open for studying gendered spatial practices in art, society, and plant culture?
 <param ve-image
-       label="Girl with a Pearl Earring"
-       description="painting by Johannes Vermeer"
+       label="Marie-François Firmin-Girard, The Flower Seller on the Pont Royal with the Louvre beyond, Paris, 1872, oil on canvas, 69.8 × 93.9 cm" attribution="Austriacus, Wikimedia Commons"
        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Marie-Fran%C3%A7ois_Firmin-Girard_-_Flower_Seller_on_the_Pont_Royal%2C_1872.jpg">
 {#paragraph4}